 Well, in these instances, the process is relatively the same.
 First, you will look at how much money you make per week.
 Then, you will compare a full paycheck to a partial paycheck from a week where you had to take time off.
 The difference between these two paychecks will show how much money you lost due to your injury.
 You will have to go week by week, but at the end of it all, you will have a clear number to include in your claim for lost wages.

 Now, you must be asking, “What about bonuses, raises, and promotions?”

 Lost earning capacity is a little more complicated than lost wages, as you are dealing with hypothetical wages, but it is not impossible.
 If your employee contract guaranteed you a yearly bonus or annual raise based on your performance levels, you could cite that to demonstrate what wages you should have earned.
 You can also look at other workers in your industry and the amount of time it took them to reach certain salaries or career positions.

 If you had expected to reach a supervisor position based on your work ethic and history with a company, then that could be included in your claim, but only if you lost out on that opportunity due to your injury.
 In most cases, you will want to talk to a financial expert who can evaluate what your potential earnings could have been.
 They can review your work history, average wages, career opportunities, employee evaluations, and other aspects of your career to determine how much your case is worth.

 In addition, contacting an experienced and knowledgeable NY personal injury lawyer should be your first step after an accident.
-At Wingate, Russotti, Shapiro & Halperin, LLP, we have worked with numerous clients to recover millions of dollars in settlements and jury verdicts.
+At Wingate, Russotti, Shapiro, Moses & Halperin, LLP, we have worked with numerous clients to recover millions of dollars in settlements and jury verdicts.
 In each case, we evaluate not only the financial aspect of an injury, but also the personal costs you have suffered.
 To discuss your case further in a free consultation, call our office at (212) 986-7353.